DannyTheKO/React-OS-Portfolio-Style/README.md

 - [X] Limit user resize component, prevent overflow beyond the screen
 - [X] Position is wrong when both app open
 - [X] logic calculation on z-index is wrong
+- [X] Resize div are in wrong position when reopen the app
+- [ ] Font are oversize when user browser zoom-in
+- [ ] Style Contact Me App
+- [ ] Dynamic app on `sessionStorage`, get the class name or component name ?

 ## Ideal List